shreyasjadhavv/OnlineBookStore/README.md

 2. Efficient resource utilization for optimal performance.

 Database Management with Google Spanner:

-1.Utilization of Google Spanner for a globally distributed and highly available database.
+1. Utilization of Google Spanner for a globally distributed and highly available database.
-2.Efficient data storage and retrieval for a large-scale book catalog.
+2. Efficient data storage and retrieval for a large-scale book catalog.

 Technologies Used:
 1. Spring Boot MVC